vincentmakes/ComfoSense-Touch/README.md

 lv_obj_invalidate(GUI_Label__screen__time);
 ```
 Same principle applies for the dropdown menu with associated events (VALUE_CHANGED, READY)
 ### Dimming the screen
-Dimming of the screen is extremly challenging.
-Permanent dimming is the "easiest" option: replace the R27(5.1ohms) with a 10 or 12 ohms to reduce the brightness to an acceptable level for a permanent display at home.
-Look at the high level view, this is the largest resistor with the inscription 5R1.
-It's a 0603 in SMD size.
+Dimming of the screen is an option which can be enabled in main.cpp by switching the DIMMING flag to true:  #define DIMMING true
+Additionnally, it requires hardware modifications by adding a size 0402 100K resistor in the R36 location and bridging or putting a 220k resistor in R40 location.

+Those are really tiny resistors which might be challenging without a microscope

 **High level**